jupyterlab/extension-examples/documents/ui-tests/README.md

 The default configuration will produce video for failing tests and an HTML report.

+> There is a new experimental UI mode that you may fall in love with; see [that video](https://www.youtube.com/watch?v=jF0yA-JLQW0).

 ## Run the tests

-> All commands are assumed to be executed from the _datagrid_ directory
+> All commands are assumed to be executed from the _documents_ directory

 To run the tests, you need to: